mathys-f/R-Type/.github/pull_request_tamplate.md

 ## Checklist
 - [ ] Source branch is based on `dev`
-- [ ] Linked to the correct Jira story
+- [ ] Linked to the correct GitHub issues
 - [ ] Added at least 2 people as reviewers, 4 if you are merging into main
 - [ ] No conflicts
 - [ ] Documentation deployment CI must pass